 SO.MANY.
 DEVICES.
-AT ONCE!:IPVanish’s allowance of 10 simultaneous connections per username makes it great for users with a small business or large family.
+AT ONCE!:IPVanish’s allowance of unlimited simultaneous connections per username makes it great for users with a small business or large family.
 The provider does let us down privacy-wise due to its lack of a private payment option.
-I wish the 7-day money-back guarantee would be upped to 30 days.
+30-day money-back guarantee now available.

 Read our full review of IPVanish.

 How to Use an Amazon Fire TV Stick With a VPN

 If you’re looking to open up your viewing options while using a VPN with your Amazon Fire TV Stick, all it takes are these simple steps.